Internet Downtime in Q3 2020 | The Uptime.com Report

 Who is being targeted?
 We mentioned that in Q2 health suffered.
 In Q3, finance and education are big targets.
 IT needs to remain vigilant for security risks, and infrastructure upgrades.
 Scale up before you need to if you want to stay ahead.

-Big Outages Happen to Other Providers You Don’t Control
+Website Downtime Happens to Other Providers You Don’t Control

 We all know that monitoring is helpful as a first-response mechanism, but we don’t often think about it as a function of customer service.
 This quarter offered some teachable moments in the form of a major Cloudflare outage.